-Adults can be confused with the Large White (Pieris brassicae) and the Small White (Pieris rapae) but the black marking at the wing tip is not continuous but is divided into a number of smaller marks.
+Adults can be confused with the Large White (Pieris brassicae), the Small White (Pieris rapae) and the Southern Small White (Pieris mannii) but the black marking at the wing tip is not continuous but is divided into a number of smaller marks.

 It can further be distinguished by the darkened veins on the upper and underside of the wing.